 How to Use Gelatin Sheets and Substitute with Powdered Gelatin

-Dr. Oetker has the best gelatine sheets here in the USA.
+Dr. Oetker has the best gelatin sheets here in the USA.

-Gelatine sheets are the purest form of neutral gelatin available with a strong set.
+Gelatin sheets are the purest form of neutral gelatin available with a strong set.
 Use to make molds, aspics, fondants icing, chaud/froid (jelled white sauce to glaze hams, turkeys, etc.) and desserts.
 Perfect to top and seal homemade pâtés.
 Simply soak the sheets in cold water for one minute, squeeze, then add to boiling water or any other liquids.
 Cool and let set.
 When set, gelatin can stand at room temperature for several hours without weeping.
 Great for a buffet setting.